iiasa/Condor_run_R/configuring.md

 Files to add to root of bundle during an additional invocation of 7-Zip.
 Can also use an absolute path for these.

+### BUNDLE_ONLY

+Default value: `FALSE`

+Set to `TRUE` to test only the bundling without subsequent submission.
+On completion of bundling, the submit script will quit with an explanatory message.
+The message states where the bundle is located so that you can inspect it.

 ### RETAIN_BUNDLE

 Default value: `FALSE`